Harvesting Machinery Market Size and Share

 Competitive Landscape

-The harvesting equipment market is characterized by medium concentration.
+The harvesting machinery market is characterized by medium concentration.
 Deere & Company, CNH Industrial, and AGCO Corporation together account for more than 50% of worldwide sales[3]AGCO Corporation, “Q2 2024 Earnings Release,” farm-equipment.com.
 Their scale advantages span R&D budgets, captive financing, and dealer reach, yet each faces revenue pressure from cyclical softening in farm income.
 Deere reported USD 7.1 billion net income in 2024, down markedly from the prior year, and signaled another decline in 2025.

 Technology differentiation has become the core battleground.
 Market leaders invest in AI-enabled harvest settings, yield-monitoring sensors, and cloud-based agronomic portals.
 Partnerships with satellite imagery firms and telematics specialists expand datasets and enhance predictive maintenance.
 Start-ups targeting specific crops or autonomous navigation offer niche solutions that incumbents either license or acquire to accelerate roadmaps.